COVID-19 & INFECTIOUS DISEASE

 See examples of cleaner samples.

 Links to useful resources for infectious sample processing.

 CHANGE THE WAY YOU PROCESS CELLS TO GET RELIABLY CONSISTENT DATA.

-The World Health Organization Laboratory guidance for research on the novel coronavirus SARS-CoV2 is that “ all technical procedures should be performed in a way that minimizes the generation of aerosols and droplets”
+The World Health Organization Laboratory guidance for research on the novel coronavirus SARS-CoV2 states, "all technical procedures should be performed in a way that minimizes the generation of aerosols and droplets.”